shprink/ionic-native-transitions/README.md

 })
 ```

-Overwrite just on device (here only android will be different)
+Overwrite just one device (here only android will be different)

 ```
 .state('home', {